-William’s directing career spans decades, from directing Donald Sutherland in Two for the Seesaw at the Chesterfield Rep, Brian Cox in A Man for All Seasons at the Dundee Rep in the early sixties to directing Look Back in Anger in Vancouver in 2020.
+William’s directing career spans decades, from directing Donald Sutherland in Two for the Seesaw at the Chesterfield Rep, Brian Cox in A Man for All Seasons at the Dundee Rep in the early sixties to directing No Man's Land in Vancouver in November 2022.
 In between he has directed well over 150 plays in various theatres across Canada, the UK, and the US.

 The Habit of Art by Alan Bennett (September 2013),